May7ven: Early life and education

-May7ven was born in Ibadan, Nigeria.
-Her father is the former footballer Segun Odegbami.
+Career

 She debuted in 2008 in the UK with single Hands Up, which she co-wrote with songwriter and producer Aeon 'Step' Manahan.

 In May 2009 Take off my clothes/Bo Aso La Ra Mi, released under her own label Best entertainment, produced and co-written by Aeon Manahan and May7ven was released in the UK and Nigeria.
 The single included remixes by Colin Emmanuel and pioneer musik.
 The video was directed by Ben Peters and produced by Luti Media.
 May7ven renowned for her acrobatic African dance displays, street dance, tap infused with traditional Nigerian dance steps.
 Her 2009 video for single "Bo Aso La Ra mi" charted no.5 Nigerian Charts Nigeezy and Ben TV for 20 weeks, Music Africa, Hip on TV, Soundcity Top 10 for 12 weeks and Top 10 MTV Base UK, Europe and Africa, Channel AKA for six weeks.